-Our Safeguarding policy is available on our policies page.
+Our safeguarding policy is available on our policies page.
 It is reviewed by staff on an annual basis.
-Here you will also find other policies relating to Safeguarding including the Peer on Peer Abuse Policy and the Online Safety Policy.
+Here you will also find other policies relating to safeguarding including the online safety policy.

-We will ensure all policies and procedures in respect of safeguarding children are up to date and in line with latest DfE legislation.
+We will ensure all policies and procedures in respect of safeguarding children are up-to-date and in line with the latest DfE legislation.
 Policies and procedures are also reviewed and revised by the Trustees on a regular basis.

 Disclosure & Barring Checks

 We follow safer recruitment protocols at every turn.
 Amongst many procedures in place during the recruitment period, all staff wishing to work or volunteer with us must undergo a DBS check.
 We meet statutory requirements in relation to Disclosure & Barring Service – all staff and volunteers who work with us who meet the ‘regulated activity test’ (Freedoms Act 2012) are required to undergo an enhanced DBS check prior to employment.

 CEOP is an asset of the National Crime Agency CEOP command.
 The CEOP command works to protect children from sexual abuse and exploitation both online and offline.
 Click the button to report a concern.

 For more information on staying safe online visit our Online Safety page.

 Within the school, we have first-aid trained staff who are available during the day to attend to students who become ill or have an accident.

 Parents are asked to provide a daytime telephone number and an alternative emergency contact so that they can be contacted if necessary.

 If medicine needs to be administered to a student, this must be discussed with the office.
 All medicines must be stored safely within the office and not be kept by the student.